Heart of Darkness: Synopsis

-Marlow departs with 60 men to travel to the Central Station, where the steamboat that he will command is based.
+Marlow departs with 60 men to travel to the Central Station, where the steamboat he will command is based.
 At the station, he learns that his steamboat has been wrecked in an accident.
-The general manager informs Marlow that he could not wait for Marlow to arrive, and tells him of a rumour that Kurtz is ill.
+The general manager informs Marlow that he could not wait for him to arrive, and tells him of a rumour that Kurtz is ill.
 Marlow fishes his boat out of the river and spends months repairing it.
 Delayed by the lack of tools and replacement parts, Marlow is frustrated by the time it takes to perform the repairs.
 He learns that Kurtz is resented, not admired, by the manager.
 Once underway, the journey to Kurtz's station takes two months.